mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 When combined with the `master_reconnection` parameter, failures of writes done outside of transactions can be hidden from the client connection.
-This allows a master to be replaced while a write is in progress.
+This allows a primary to be replaced while a write is in progress.

 The delayed query retrying mode in readwritesplit does not do any sort of duplicate write detection.
 To prevent accidental data duplication, it is highly